Making connections

 Recurring supports

-Funding for transport if you are eligible for this support.
-If you are not eligible for transport funding, there won't be any money in this support category in your plan.
+Funding for transport if you are eligible for this NDIS support.
+If you are not eligible for transport funding, there won't be any money in this NDIS support category in your plan.

-Your NDIS plan will also include stated and flexible supports that will be listed under each support category.
+Your NDIS plan will also include stated and flexible NDIS supports that will be listed under each NDIS support category.

-Because your plan has been developed by support categories and not line-by-line support items, you will have more flexibility over how you use your total budget.
+Because your plan has been developed by NDIS support categories and not line-by-line NDIS support items, you will have more flexibility over how you use your total budget amount.

-Your capacity building budget may still include stated supports.
-Your stated support funding can only be used to purchase the individual supports approved in your plan.
+Your capacity building funding component amount may still include stated NDIS supports You can only purchase the individual NDIS stated supports approved in your plan

 When you apply to the NDIS or have a plan reassessment, we will collect information and evidence from you to develop your NDIS plan.